Lee–Carter model: Discussion

 Without applying SVD or some other method of dimension reduction the table of mortality data is a highly correlated multivariate data series, and the complexity of these multidimensional time series makes them difficult to forecast.
 SVD has become widely used as a method of dimension reduction in many different fields, including by Google in their page rank algorithm.

-The Lee–Carter model was introduced by Ronald D. Lee and Lawrence Carter in 1992 with the article "Modeling and Forecasting the Time Series of U.S. Mortality," (Journal of the American Statistical Association 87 (September): 659–671).
+The Lee–Carter model was introduced by Ronald D. Lee and Lawrence Carter in 1992 with the article "Modeling and Forecasting U.S. Mortality".
 The model grew out of their work in the late 1980s and early 1990s attempting to use inverse projection to infer rates in historical demography.
 The model has been used by the United States Social Security Administration, the US Census Bureau, and the United Nations.
 It has become the most widely used mortality forecasting technique in the world today.

 There have been extensions to the Lee–Carter model, most notably to account for missing years, correlated male and female populations, and large scale coherency in populations that share a mortality regime (western Europe, for example).
 Many related papers can be found on Professor Ronald Lee's website.

 Implementations

-There are surprisingly few software packages for forecasting with the Lee–Carter model.
+There are few software packages for forecasting with the Lee–Carter model.